 These Greek oven baked fries are crispy on the outside and tender on the inside.
-They’re topped with feta and served with homemade tzatziki.
+They’re topped with feta and served with homemade tzatziki, making them the perfect side dish for many dishes including gyro or souvlaki.

-These Greek fries will instantly become your favorite.
-Serve them alongside sheet pan chicken or baked salmon fillet for a delicious meal.
+These baked Greek fries will become your favorite once you try them, because they're so good!
 Read on for more ideas, my instructions and watch the video for a step-by-step tutorial on how to make the best crispy oven baked fries, Greek style!

 I love potatoes and I’ve got a few good potato recipes including Mediterranean potato salad, Greek potatoes and skordalia (Greek potato and garlic dip) here on the blog.
-When it comes to fries, I always choose oven baked ones over deep fried.
-It’s crispy, light and fresh.
-The flavors are right there and with a quick Greek twist, you can make the best oven baked fries right at the comfort of your home.
+When it comes to fries, I always choose oven baked over deep fried.
+It’s crispy, light and fresh, the flavors are right there and with a quick Greek twist, you can make the best oven baked fries right at the comfort of your home.

-Let me tell you why I’m such a big fan of these Greek fries:
+Let me tell you why I’m such a big fan of this recipe:

-- They’re baked: baked fries are healthier and frankly, easier to make.
+- Baked, not fried: baked fries are healthier and frankly, easier to make.
 Just toss the potatoes with some olive oil and you’re halfway there!

-- The flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
+- Flavors: The combination of feta, oregano and lemon takes you right to the shores of the Mediterranean.
 Trust me, you don’t want to miss that.

 - A great side dish: These baked fries go with so many dishes and make a quick side dish.
 More on that below!

-Both russet potatoes and yukon gold potatoes work perfectly for baked fries.
+Potatoes - Both russet potatoes and yukon gold potatoes work well for baked fries.
 I love using yukon gold because while the potatoes are super crispy on the outside, they stay very tender and creamy on the inside and that’s just perfect.
 For the most flavorful baked fries, don’t peel the potatoes.

-The best part!
+Toppings - The best part!
 You can top these Greek fries with crumbled feta, chopped parsley, coriander or even dill.
 Squeeze some lemon juice if you like it a little tangy.
+Keep in mind that it's best to get a block of feta and crumble it yourself for better flavor and texture instead of using store bought crumbled feta.

 How to make Greek style oven baked fries